Composite Health Care System

-The Composite Health Care System (CHCS) is a medical informatics system designed by Science Applications International Corporation (SAIC) and used by all United States and OCONUS military health care centers.
+The Composite Health Care System (CHCS) was a medical informatics system designed by Science Applications International Corporation (SAIC) and used by all United States and OCONUS military health care centers.
 In 1988, SAIC won a competition for the original $1.02 billion contract to design, develop, and implement CHCS.

+SAIC later split into two separate organizations, and the company Leidos took control of CHCS and associated systems in 2016.

+CHCS (and AHLTA) is being replaced by MHS Genesis, a Cerner product.
+The last AHLTA servers at MTF's (Military Treatment Facilities) were shut down in early 2024.
+By October 2024, only a handful of CHCS servers remain on-line, with only 18 host sites compared to 105 host site systems prior to the deployment of MHS Genesis.

 Components and characteristics

 CHCS is module based: modules include RAD (radiology), LAB (Laboratory), PHR (Pharmacy), PAS (Patient Appointing & Scheduling), MCP (Managed Care Program; used to support TRICARE enrollees by enrolling them to Primary Care Managers), PAD (Patient Administration): MRT (Medical Records Tracking), MSA (Medical Service Accounting) medical billing, WAM (Workload Assignment Module), DTS (Dietetics), CLN (CLinical: Nursing, Physician, and Allied Health), DAA (Database Administration), ADM (Ambulatory Data Module) Medical Coding of outpatient visits, and TOOLS (FileMan).

 Currently all appointments are booked in CHCS, except for Walk-Ins and Telephone Consults, which can now be booked in AHLTA.
 CHCS is a text based BBS/ANSI like display accessed via DEC VT320 terminal emulation.
 CHCS supports outpatient Order Entry (LAB, RAD, PHR, Consults (ancillary procedures), one-time and scheduled/multiple appointment consults.
 CHCS can also support Inpatient charting and Order Entry with multi-paging with a page for each ward the patient is transferred, but this feature is not fielded/enabled at many medical centers.
 Instead Clinicomp's Essentris product is deployed at all MHS hospitals and has replaced the use of CHCS Inpatient module for nurse charting.
 An interface solution to allow Essentris Orders to be transferred into CHCS order entry is being deployed.